Please send me information about this trip

 Day 5: Aguas Calientes to Cusco

-Enjoy breakfast in your hotel, then walk to the train station in Aguas Calientes where you board the morning train for picturesque ride back to Ollantaytambo where our driver will be waiting.
-Drive 1H by car to the village of Pisac to explore the famous market and enjoy lunch. (cost not included) Return by car hours to your hotel in Cusco.
+Enjoy breakfast in your hotel, then meet your tour guide and walk to the train station in Aguas Calientes where you board the morning train for picturesque ride back to Ollantaytambo where our driver will be waiting.
+Drive 1H by car to the village of Pisac to explore the famous market and enjoy lunch. (cost not included) Return by car 1 hour to your hotel in Cusco.

 Day 6: Cusco Guided Outskirts Tour (by car or on foot)